lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/5_Build_DataLake.md

 ## New - Data Mesh

 The term, data mesh, was coined in 2019 - see this blog post for detail --> https://martinfowler.com/articles/data-monolith-to-mesh.html.

-## Learn More
+The idea is to create business domains around data objects, these can be buckets, data lakes, data warehouse and more.
+A data mesh provides a set of services at the domain level (security, governance, etc...)

-- More info about AWS Lake Formation in my other AWS Data Repo - [link](https://github.com/lynnlangit/Hello-AWS-Data-Services/tree/master/4_data_lake/5_Lake_Formation)
+- Learn more info about using the AWS Lake Formation service and how to build a data mesh on AWS in my other AWS Data Repo - [link](https://github.com/lynnlangit/Hello-AWS-Data-Services/tree/master/4_data_lake/5_Lake_Formation)